Research Study: Rapid Testing for COVID-19

 YES!
 Continue to wear a mask and comply with all existing COVID-19 Public Health Guidelines and UBC Rules.
 You may have screened negative this morning, but you could still be incubating the virus.
 Also, screening tests are not 100% accurate (does not catch all positive cases).
 Frequent repeat testing is recommended.

-Students Living in UBC Managed Residences: Residents will be asked to move into self-isolation accommodation on campus, with the assistance of their Residence Life Manager.
+Students Living in UBC Managed Residences: Your identity will be disclosed to UBC Facilities and Building Services and UBC student residence (if you live in UBC owned and operated student residence) so they can implement their COVID-19 safety workplan.
+Residents will be asked to move into self-isolation accommodation on campus, with the assistance of their Residence Life Manager.
 Residents can pay for the UBC Self-Isolation Meal Plan through their Residence Meal Plan.
 Residents would continue to be responsible for their residence accommodations (student housing contract) over their self-isolation period.

 Students Living Elsewhere: The clinical team will provide information for self-isolation on site.
 Resources: